Alaricdragon/Starlords_Temp/README.md

       * "startWedding": boolean if set to true, sets the current feast the player is at to a wedding ceremony (or howeer that works). will do nothing if not at a feast.
       * "dedicateTournamentVictoryToLord": boolean. if set to true, dedicates your tournament victory to the target lord. only runs if you are at a feast, and won the tournament.
       * "startTournament": boolean. if set to true, starts a Tournament.
+      * "setHeldDate": boolean. sets if you have held a data this feast.
+      * "setProfessedAdmiration": boolean. sets if you have held professed admiration this feast.
+      * "setCourted" : boolean. sets whether you are courting this lord. setting this to true lets you do romance =)
     * "color" color override for this dialog line. not required. has 3 'preset' colors, but also the option for a custom color. cannot be used in any "tooltip_" line.
       * "RED"
       * "GREEN"